 The best way to get to Forte is by car.
 The town is located on the A12/E80, one of the main Italian highways.
 The exit to take is Versilia.

 Landing at Pisa Airport you can take a taxi or use the train to get to Forte.
-If you are going to stay in a hotel, my suggestion is to ask the concierge to arrange a private transfer for you before your arrival in Italy.
+If you are going to stay in a hotel, my suggestion is to ask the concierge to arrange a private transfer for you before you arrive in Italy.

 Forte dei Marmi in brief